top of page

 Assessment FAQ's

-A psychologist is a health professional that has completed six years of university education, training and research specialising in the human experience.
+A registered psychologist is a health professional that has completed six years of university education, training and research specialising in the human experience.
 Once registered, there is a requirement to continue with ongoing training and skill development.
+Psychologists must practice in line with current ethical and professional standards and use evidence-based approaches to assess, diagnose and support a wide range of concerns.

 Children at School